 That being said, consider what makes grade or condition so important.
 All rare coins today are graded using the Sheldon Scale from 1 to 70.
 The higher the number the better the condition and the rarer the coin.
 As rarity and popularity increase, so does price.
 So the cornerstone of coin investing is relative condition.
 We are talking about how perfect the coin is in terms of marks or abrasions because desirability and rarity drive this market.
 Investors strive for coins in superb condition, and will pay for quality.

 Now we know the better the condition the more money a coin is worth, but where do we draw the line as far as cost?
 Most investment coins fall between MS63 (Choice Uncirculated) and MS67 (Superb Uncirculated).
 The rule is to invest in the highest grade you can afford, but not get carried away.
 There must be a balance between the price of a coin and its condition.
 In smaller gold coins, for example, MS63 and MS64 grades seem appropriate, while larger $20 gold coins in grades of MS65 and MS66 are a better choice.
-In most silver coins, however, a grade of MS65 or MS66 represents good value relative.
+In most silver coins, however, a grade of MS65 or MS66 represents excellent value.

 INTERESTING STORIES ARE IMPORTANT

 An investment coin with a story is always better than one without.
 Stories and the history behind them are important because they bring these real treasures to life.
 Not just for you, but for the next buyer of your coin.
-The more compelling the coin story the better your opportunity for profit.
+The more compelling the coin story the better your opportunity for profit and fun.
 It’s like location in real estate.
 An interesting or historical fact that relates to your coin is like ocean front real estate.
 It creates demand and insures attention.
 This provides more bidders which may push prices higher.